-- F. Trustee Witko: (continued) - 5.
-Trustee Witko reminded everyone to save the date for the Village's first Pumpkin Smash!
-It will be held on Saturday, November 6, at the north end of Harrer Park.
-A Pumpkin Smash is an effort communities are making to divert pumpkins from landfills by providing residents a location to drop off jack-o-lanterns to be composted.
-She hoped everyone will take advantage of this event.
+2. Trustee Witko announced that on Saturday, November 6, the Village will hold its first Pumpkin Smash at the north end of Harrer Park.
+A Pumpkin Smash is an effort by communities to divert pumpkins from landfills by providing residents a location to drop off jack-o-lanterns to be composted.
+She said she hoped everyone would take advantage of this; it should be a lot of fun!